 The deepest difference is the deductible: Lemonade's resets every year, while Trupanion's is paid once per condition and then never again for that condition — so the two designs quietly reward very different pets and spending patterns.

 Which should you pick?
-If you have a young, low-risk pet and a tight budget — and you're comfortable with a payout cap and paying up front — the lower starting price and optional wellness coverage of this app-based plan make it the easier yes.
-If your pet is a chronic-illness-prone or large breed, or you value uncapped coverage and never fronting a big emergency bill, Trupanion's per-condition deductible and direct pay are worth the premium.
+If you have a young, low-risk pet and a tight budget — and you're comfortable with a payout cap and paying up front — the current quote and optional wellness coverage of this app-based plan may fit better.
+If your pet is a chronic-illness-prone or large breed, or you value uncapped coverage and participating-clinic direct pay, compare whether Trupanion's per-condition deductible and matched quote fit your budget.

-One catch cuts both ways: Lemonade uses attained-age pricing, so its premiums climb as your pet gets older, while Trupanion's rise by cohort instead — neither stays cheap forever.
+One catch cuts both ways: Lemonade uses attained-age pricing, so its premiums climb as your pet gets older, while Trupanion's rise by cohort instead — either can reprice at renewal.
 For the full breakdown, including how each handles pre-existing conditions and claims, see our side-by-side comparisons.

 What Real Owners Say